magento/merchdocs/src/marketing/gift-registry-create.md

    - If the input type has multiple options, click <span class="btn">Add New Option</span> and complete the information for each option.

       Some input types have additional properties.
-For example, the Event Location has additional properties to make the event searchable, and included in your store’s public list of gift registries.
+For example, the Event Location has additional properties to make the event searchable, and included in your store's public list of gift registries.

       - Set **Attribute Group** to the section in the gift registry where you want the attribute to appear.